aws/serverless-application-model/README.md

 The SAM transform is used in templates with `AWS::Serverless-2016-10-31` in their [`Transform` section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-section-structure.html).

-## Benefits

-- Integration with the [AWS SAM CLI](https://github.com/aws/aws-sam-cli), which allows local testing and debugging.
+- Local testing and debugging with the [AWS SAM CLI](https://github.com/aws/aws-sam-cli).
 - Built-in best practices and sane defaults.
-- Extension of CloudFormation.
+- Extension of the CloudFormation template syntax.

 ## Getting started